Senior Citizen Tax Rebate

 - Meet the income guidelines under the state’s rebate program.

 A: Yes, a signed copy of the PA-1000 (state rebate application) will be required to be filed with the District application.
 If you have applied for the state rebate in a prior year, you should be receiving one in the mail this year.
 If you have not filed with the state in the past, you can obtain a state form from PA Department of Revenue (1-888-222-9190, ask for Form PA-1000), or from the office of your State Representative.
-These forms will be available for download on January 22, 2018.
+These forms will be available for download by early February.

 The maximum amount of rebate payable shall not exceed five hundred dollars ($500.00) per year.
 The District will not issue a rebate that when added to the State rebate would exceed the total amount of the school district property tax paid, and no rebates will be issued if the amount of the property tax rebate computed in accordance with this section is less than ten dollars ($10.00).